-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Entrepreneur.com talked to Barbara Corcoran for the next in our five-part interview series with "Shark Tank" judges.
+Opinions expressed by Entrepreneur contributors are their own.Entrepreneur.com talked to Barbara Corcoran for the next in our five-part interview series with "Shark Tank" judges.
 (Read the first Q&A here.)
 The show, which debuted on August 9, has a simple hook: Watch entrepreneurs plead their case for capital to five investors (aka sharks) who have no problem ripping bad ideas to shreds.

 And if you want proof that real deals are happening, get this: When we caught up with Corcoran, she'd just finished up a business call with episode one's Tiffany Krummins, who got $50,000 to fund production of Ava the Elephant, a cute elephant-shaped medicine dispenser for children.
 The website is now up-and running (but if you want one, it's back-ordered until November 30), with store distribution to follow shortly.

 Still, contestants who leave the "Shark Tank" empty-handed (and probably hurting a bit) can take heart in Corcoran's own story.
 Her $5 billion real estate empire sprang from a humble $1,000 loan from her boyfriend.
 So obviously, there are other ways to the top.